lemurmu/IFFSystem/README.md

 # IFFSystem

-*This is an IFF system, including WPF version and QT version.*
+*This is an IFF signal interception and identification system, including WPF version and QT version.*